 …Getting back up is living” (Unknown)

-My husband Alan was diagnosed with MS 18 years ago.
-He doesn't have any remission - it's there, full-on, 365 days a year.
-As it's MS Awareness week, I'd like to share some experiences with you about what it's like having MS in our lives.
+My husband Alan was diagnosed with MS in 1997.
+He doesn’t have any remission – it’s there, full-on, 365 days a year.
+As it’s MS Awareness week, I’d like to share some experiences with you about what it’s like having MS in our lives.

 We found out just a few days before we got married.
 It was a relief at first.
 We had convinced ourselves it was a brain tumour, and with some of the symptoms he had, it would have been really serious.